 He and his wife Michelle are impacting thousands of people with the gospel each year through live events and online.
-Their speaking ministry has taken them to the ends of the earth, and thousands of people have trusted in Christ as a result of their ministry.
+Their ministry work has taken them to the ends of the earth, and thousands of people have trusted in Christ as a result of their ministry.
 They also minister to more than half million followers on social media daily.

 Everything For the Gospel

-Think Eternity puts on multiple live events each year in various cities bringing together hundreds of churches, and thousands of people around the gospel.
+Think Eternity puts on multiple live events each year in various US & International cities bringing together hundreds of churches, and thousands of people around the gospel.

 Matt has been taking dozens of speaking invitations each year for over a decade in a variety of denominational and generational settings.

 Even though he is a simple gospel preacher, God has allowed him to share the goodness of Jesus alongside well known artists such as Third Day, MercyMe, Jeremy Camp, Lecrae, Kari Jobe, Tenth Avenue North, Switchfoot, Big Daddy Weave, Shane & Shane, and Christian speakers such as Francis Chan, Will Graham, Dr. Ronnie Floyd, Ed Stetzer, Brad Lomenick, Kevin Palau, Jefferson Bethke, John Luke Robertson, Ron Luce and more.

 Our team ministers to more than half million followers on social media daily.

-Matt Brown & Think Eternity have been featured on The Bible App, Bible Gateway, CATALYST, The Christian Post, LifeWay, Focus on the Family, The Willow Creek Association, ChurchLeaders.com, Pastors.com, The Gospel Coalition and other leading Christian ministries.
+Matt Brown & Think Eternity have been featured by The Bible App, Bible Gateway, CATALYST, The Christian Post, LifeWay, Focus on the Family, Desiring God, Ann Voskamp, The Gospel Coalition, The Willow Creek Association, ChurchLeaders.com, Pastors.com, and other leading Christian ministries.

 History and Upbringing